 A bag of magic reindeer food is fun to make.
 Just take uncooked oatmeal and some sugar crystals.
 Mix it together and on Christmas Eve have your kids sprinkle it on the lawn.
 Now Santa can easily spot your house on Christmas eve.
 This one is super fun for the kids.

 Give an ornament to each child every year.
 We usually pick something that is relevant to the events of the past year.
 Then the following years, the kids hang their ornaments on the tree.

-Oh it's so hard to wait until the morning.
+Oh, it's so hard to wait until the morning.
 Opening one gift is a good way to get my kids to bed.

 I love to give my husband and kids pajamas on Christmas eve, this way I know they will be wearing matching pajamas on Christmas morning when I take pictures.
 Besides, who doesn't love new pajamas?

-From Frosty to Santa Claus is Coming to Town, there are many classics as well as some new specials to look forward to this season.
-We love Freeform's 25 Days of Christmas and on their Facebook page, they have a whole month of the specials to look forward to watching.
+From 'Frosty' to 'Santa Clause is Coming to Town', there are many classics as well as some new specials to look forward to this season.
+We love Freeform's 25 Days of Christmas and on their Facebook page, they have a whole month of specials to look forward to watching.

 Knit or crochet a hat for the homeless.
 Find more here on their website: Hats 4 the Homeless